tarides/hackocaml/README.md

 ## Adding ideas

 Add a new item in the project board.
 Make sure to fill in the fields associated with estimated effort.
 It is not meant to be perfect.
 Ok to over or underestimate.
-If you are afding an item that is not already an issue, convert the item to an issue on this (https://github.com/tarides/HackaCamel) repo.
+If you are adding an item that is not already an issue, convert the item to an issue on this (https://github.com/tarides/HackaCamel) repo.
 Add enough details so that someone can get started with just the details in the issue thread.

 Interpret the duration labels as follows: